Spinetta Malaspina: Will and place of burial

 On 1 March 1352, after months of severe illness, Spinetta Malaspina drafted his final testament.
 He stipulated that if he died in Lunigiana, he wished to be interred in the Church of Santa Margherita, adjacent to the Fortezza della Verrucola—the castle where he was born and later expanded.
-In the document, he specified burial in an "honorabili arca marmorea" (a "honorable marble tomb"), which scholars agree is distinct from the monument held at London's Victoria and Albert Museum.
+In the document, he specified burial in an "honorabili arca marmorea" (an "honorable marble tomb"), which scholars agree is distinct from the monument held at London's Victoria and Albert Museum.
 This latter structure, likely commissioned by his heirs as a commemorative work, is not his actual resting place.

 Spinetta's will also allocated funds for charitable endeavors, including the construction of a hospital in Fivizzano and a retirement home for impoverished nobles at the Chiesa di San Giovanni in Sacco in Verona.
 He died later that year at age 70 in Fosdinovo Castle, though his tomb remains undiscovered.

 In the 15th century, his heirs commissioned a cenotaph in his honor at San Giovanni in Sacco.
 Crafted by Antonio da Firenze and his workshop, the monument was sold in 1887 to the Victoria and Albert Museum in London, where it remains on display.
 Italian historian Rino Barbieri has proposed that Spinetta's burial site may lie within the ruins of the Proto-Romanesque Church of Santa Margherita, destroyed in a 1481 earthquake.
 Inscriptions on Fosdinovo Castle's facade lend credence to this theory, though the site had not been excavated as of November 2018.